reczoo/BARS/ctr_prediction/datasets/Avazu/README.md

 ## Avazu_x1

 + Dataset description

 This dataset contains about 10 days of labeled click-through data on mobile advertisements.
 It has 22 feature fields including user features and advertisement attributes.
-As similar to the [AFN](https://ojs.aaai.org/index.php/AAAI/article/view/5768) work, we split the data randomly into 7:1:2 as the training set, validation set, and test set, respectively.
-For consistency of evaluation, we directly reuse the preprocessed data accessible from the [BARS benchmark](https://github.com/openbenchmark/BARS/click_prediction/datasets).
+We reuse the preprocessed data released by the [AFN](https://ojs.aaai.org/index.php/AAAI/article/view/5768) work, which are randomly split into 7:1:2\* as the training set, validation set, and test set, respectively.
+For consistency of evaluation, we obtain the preprocessed data accessible from the [BARS benchmark](https://github.com/openbenchmark/BARS/click_prediction/datasets).

+\* Note that the released data have a ratio of 7:1:2, which is different from 8:1:1 as reported in the AFN paper.

 + How to get the dataset?

   + Solution#1: Run the following scripts:
       ```bash
       $ cd datasets/Avazu/Avazu_x1